tomwheeler/workshop-berlin-2025/exercises/hello-workflow/README.md

 * Review the business logic of the provided Workflow Definition to understand its behavior
 * Modify the Worker initialization code to specify a task queue name
 * Run the Worker initialization code to start the Worker process
-* Execute the Workflow from the command line, specifying your name as input
+* Run code that submits a request to execute the Workflow, specifying your name as input

 Make your changes to the code in the `practice` subdirectory (look for TODO comments that will guide you to where you should make changes to the code).